SquireOfSoftware/JSPets/README.md

 For the enemy they too can block but no perfect block, this should be based on the blockability status.

 Remove auto since it is the same as escaping.
+One day this might get brought back.

 The future feature is conversion to convert enemies to your side.